Skip to content

 Disconnecting a Call

-When the user wants to disconnect an ongoing call, use the Call.hangup() method.
+When the user wants to disconnect an ongoing call, use Call.hangup() method.
 Either user taking part in a call can disconnect it.

 Hanging up a call: